GSto/digital-garden/notes/typescript.md

 - Typescript is used in `.ts` files.
 - `npm install -g typescript`
 - Compile files with `tsc myfile.ts`
-- `ts-node` is a library which you can use to compile and watch files live: https://www.npmjs.com/package/ts-node
+- `ts-node` is a library which you can use to compile and watch files live: [TSNode](https://www.npmjs.com/package/ts-node)
-- to read: utility types: https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeystype

 ## General Principles